ljolly30/uebs-generative-ai/README.md

-# uebs-generative-ai
+University of Edinburgh Generative AI Project
-Analysis of data from UEBS Generative AI project
+Analysis of data from the University of Edinburgh Business School project titled: Generative AI in education: An analysis of student acceptance, uses and outcomes